 - Income taxes: Some state-sponsored plans make tax breaks available to their residents.
 Though these tax breaks are often small (less than $500 in most cases), they're worth having.

 - Asset protection: While 529 plans receive protection under the Bankruptcy Abuse Prevention Act, they're only protected if you actually declare bankruptcy.
 Ugh!
 However, you may find yourself wrangling with a malpractice claim in a situation where you're NOT going to declare bankruptcy, in which case you may find yourself relying on your state's asset protection laws.
-From what we've seen and read, 529 plan asset protection created by state laws seems to only apply to the residents of the state who participate in that state's plan (check out this blog post from the Florida Asset Protection Blog for an example).
+From what we've seen and read, 529 plan asset protection created by state laws seems to only apply to the residents of the state who participate in that state's plan.
 This isn't legal advice, so consult your attorney for details.